alantomw/Flow/README.md

-# YouTube Blocker - Installation Instructions
+🎯 YouTube Blocker – Installation & Usage Guide

-## Overview
+A distraction-free browsing tool for YouTube and new tab management.
-This extension provides two main features and works on all major Chromium-based browsers (such as Chrome, Edge, Brave, Opera, and Vivaldi):
+Works on all major Chromium-based browsers: Chrome, Edge, Brave, Opera, Arc, Vivaldi, etc.

-1. **YouTube FYP Blocker**: Hides video recommendations, channels, and notifications on YouTube while preserving search functionality
+🚀 Features
-2. **New Tab Blocker**: Automatically closes new tabs and returns to the previous tab (except for links that open in new tabs)
+📵 YouTube FYP Blocker

-## Installation Instructions
+✅ Hides video recommendations (homepage & watch pages)

-### Method 1: Loading the unpacked extension (Developer mode)
+✅ Removes channel suggestions

-1. Open your Chromium-based browser (Chrome, Edge, Brave, Arc, Vivaldi, etc.) and navigate to `chrome://extensions/` (or your browser's extensions page)
+✅ Disables notifications

-2. Enable "Developer mode" by toggling the switch in the top-right corner
+✅ Keeps search functionality intact

-3. Click "Load unpacked" and select the extracted extension folder
+✅ Toggleable via popup

-4. The extension should now appear in your extensions list and be active
+🚫 New Tab Blocker

-### Method 2: Drag and drop installation
+✅ Automatically closes new tabs (e.g., Ctrl+T or “New Tab” button)

-1. Open your Chromium-based browser and navigate to `chrome://extensions/` (or your browser's extensions page)
+✅ Returns focus to your previous tab

-2. Enable "Developer mode" by toggling the switch in the top-right corner
+✅ Allows links that intentionally open new tabs

-3. Drag and drop the `.zip` file onto the extensions page
+✅ Toggleable via popup

-4. Confirm any prompts that appear
+🔧 Installation Instructions

-## Using the Extension
+📂 Method 1: Load Unpacked Extension (Developer Mode) Open your browser and go to chrome://extensions/ (or your browser instead of chrome)

-1. Click the extension icon in your browser toolbar to open the popup
+Enable Developer Mode (top-right toggle)

-2. Use the checkboxes to toggle each feature on/off:
+Click Load unpacked

-   - **Block FYP**: Hides recommendations, channels, and notifications on YouTube
+Select the extracted extension folder
-   - **Block New Tabs**: Prevents new tabs from being created (except for links)
+✅ Done!
+The extension is now installed.

-3. Settings are saved automatically and will persist between browser sessions
+📦 Method 2: Drag-and-Drop Installation

-## Features
+Open your browser and go to chrome://extensions/ (or your browser instead of chrome)

-- **YouTube FYP Blocking**:
+Enable Developer Mode

-  - Hides video recommendations on homepage and watch pages
+Drag the .zip file into the extensions page

-  - Hides channel recommendations
+Accept any pop-up prompts
-  - Hides notifications
+✅ You’re all set!

-  - Preserves search functionality
+🧩 Using the Extension
-  - Toggle on/off via popup
+Click the extension icon in your browser toolbar

-- **New Tab Blocking**:
+Use the checkboxes to toggle features:

-  - Automatically closes new tabs created by clicking "New Tab" or using Ctrl+T
+☑️ Block FYP

-  - Returns focus to the previous tab
+☑️ Block New Tabs

-  - Exempts links that open in new tabs
+Settings are saved automatically and persist across sessions

-  - Toggle on/off via popup
+🛠️ Troubleshooting

-## Troubleshooting
+🔄 Refresh YouTube tabs after enabling FYP blocking

-- If the extension doesn't work after installation, try restarting your browser
+🔁 Restart your browser if features aren't working

-- Make sure both features are enabled in the popup
+✅ Double-check that both features are turned on in the popup

-- For YouTube blocking, refresh any open YouTube tabs after enabling the feature
+📝 Notes

-## Notes
+⚠️ This extension is not on the Chrome Web Store

-- This extension was created as a custom solution and is not available on the Chrome Web Store
+🧪 Designed as a custom productivity tool

-- Compatible with all major Chromium-based browsers (Chrome, Edge, Brave, Opera, Arc, Vivaldi, etc.)
+🖥️ Compatible with all major Chromium-based browsers